The Phaser E-stim Reference and Glossary

 The Three-Electrode Setup, also Tri-Phase Setup

 , combines two e-stim signals from two independent channels to drive three electrodes.
-If properly used with stimulation signals that exploit interference beats, a pleasurable Phaser Effect
+If properly used with stimulation signals that exploit interference beats, a very pleasurable Phaser Effect

 It is most important to maintain the correct phase relationship of the two signals by observing the transformer polarity markings of the Phaser Circuit

 Three-Electrode Setup: Wiring of E-stim Electrodes, Simplified